 I spent most of my non-working days on the beach.
 By emptying my mind I can leave room for more stuff in my head.
-Stuffs like colour combination, new typo techniques or graphical manipulation.
+Stuff like the color combination, new typo techniques, or graphical manipulation.
 Someone once asked me if I had to be a fruit, what would I be.
-I told her point blank, "I'd be a potato" and back came the reply "well that's not a fruit".
+I told her point-blank, "I'd be a potato" and back came the reply "But that's not a fruit".
 So I say to her, "It is if you consider me a creative person".

 I love my work.
 I love my rabbits.
 I hope one day to merge the two into one.
 So it's either I bring my rabbits to work, or I quit my job and work with rabbits, and if I wish to keep my rabbits, I will need to work harder to buy them nice foods.
 But hey, at least my rabbits love me, and I love my job.

 Curiosity kills the cat.
-But not the designer, we need to be curious by nature because from the urge to know more we can find new perspective and solution for everything.
+But not the designer, we need to be curious by nature because from the urge to know more we can find new perspectives and solutions for everything.
 The moment we stop asking questions we will never acquire new knowledge and improvement will seem impossible.
-When it comes to designing, we should be naturally curious in all the elements that forms the bigger picture.
+When it comes to designing, we should be naturally curious about all the elements that form the bigger picture.
 We need to see it from the top.

 Nature has a lot to offer.
 Just look around us and observe, we will see that every little detail of life is made of the delicate design of mother nature.
 We can learn so much from it or we can simply ignore its grand gesture.
-We can always apply these lessons into our designs such as colour combination, shape, structure, form and function.
-It really is the magical palette for design, and it's free.
+We can always apply these lessons into our designs such as color combination, shape, structure, form, and function.
+It is a magical palette for design, and it's free.

-Actually the history of design spans as far back as the first homosapien's arrival.
+The history of design spans as far back as the first homo sapien arrival.
 The caveman's drawing must have been the first form of art appreciation from our ancestors.
-So I am only continuing the tradition in the art of appreciation, only thing different is the platform and audience.
-We no longer use the cave but computers and papers, and our audience is more likely customers who pays for the products of my clients.
+So I am only continuing the tradition in the art of appreciation, the only thing different is the platform and audience.
+We no longer use the cave but computers and papers, and our audience is more likely customers who pay for the products of my clients.

-I believe there are always two sides of a coin.
-That goes with design too, where creativity and logic plays hand in hand.
+I believe there are always two sides to a coin.
+That goes with designing too, where creativity and logic play hand in hand.
 Sometimes we may need to push ourselves further to be daring enough to create, yet at other times it pays to be logical in our methods.
-To me design is life itself, you just have to be who you are and be brave if we want to be creative or on the other hand, be entirely logical when we see a doctor.
+To me design is life itself, you just have to be who you are and be brave if we want to be creative but on the other hand, be entirely logical when we see a doctor.

 I love working with design.
-It's an opportunity to open doors to new thinking and believe.
+It's an opportunity to open doors to new thinking and belief.
 Because when we put on our thinking cap, so much more can happen.
-Suddenly you realize you are more talented than you think, or you would say, "How come I never thought of it before".
-It basically gives you the enlightenment just like when Buddha found his purpose under a tree.
-Well in my case, design gave me the purpose to be creative.
+Suddenly you realize you are more talented than who you think you are, or you would say, "How come I never thought of that before".
+It gives you the moment of enlightenment just like when Buddha found his purpose under a tree.
+Well in my case, designing gave me the purpose to be creative.

-Most of the time I don't see myself as a designer, instead I'd prefer to be doing everything mundane at times.
-So for once in a while I would feel totally renewed after all the boring things in life.
+Most of the time I don't see myself as a designer, instead, I'd prefer to do everything mundane.
+So once in a while, I would feel renewed after all the boring things in life.
 It's kind of like going vegetarian for a long time and then, for a change, a week of meat will do you some good.
-At least this same theory can be applied to being a boss i think, being nice is great but once in a while you will have to show them all who's the real boss is.
+At least as a theory, it can be applied to being a designer I guess, to be creative and good at what you do is great, but you need to know what a dull design means.